ess-dive-community/essdive-file-level-metadata/README.md

-# Overview
+# ESS-DIVE File-level Metadata reporting format v1.0.0

-File-level metadata provides granular information at the data file level to enable comparison of data files within a data package and the ability to search for and locate files across the data collection.
+File-level metadata provides granular information at the data file level to enable comparison of data files within a data set and the ability to search for and locate files across the data collection.
 The recommended file-level metadata \(FLMD\) schema will describe the contents, scope, and structure of the data file within the ESS-DIVE repository.
-This metadata is fully consistent with and augments the metadata collected to describe each data package.
+This metadata is fully consistent with and augments the metadata collected to describe each data set.

 ## Getting started